swethaiyerPM/microsoft-graph-docs/api-reference/v1.0/includes/snippets/csharp/update-overridespages-csharp-snippets.md

 	AdditionalData = new Dictionary<string, object>
 	{
 		{
-			"LocalizedStrings" , new List<>
+			"LocalizedStrings" , new List<ObjectObject>
 			{
-				new
+				new ObjectObject
 				{
 					ElementType = "UxElement",
 					ElementId = null,